Holo/Or: History

-Holo/Or was founded in 1989 by Israel Grossinger., as a pioneer in the commercialization diffractive optical elements (DOEs).
+Holo/Or was founded in 1989 by Israel Grossinger, a pioneer in the commercialization of diffractive optical elements (DOEs).
 Back then, DOEs were found almost exclusively in various research institutes.
 Mr. Grossinger, occupying then the post of VP R&D at Indigo (sold later to HP), identified the commercial potential of this area.
 The first product manufactured at Holo/Or was the DWM (Dual Wavelength Module), proposed to a leading company in the field of medical laser systems, Coherent Medical.
 This was also the first commercial partnership of Holo/Or.

 Holo/Or's Dual Wavelength lens was the first commercial DOE in the world.
 These lenses correct the strong chromatic and spherical aberrations between a CO2 laser and its red aiming, and unite both beams to a single diffraction-limited focal point beam, by the use of a diffractive surface pattern.
 This product continues to be used in surgical laser systems and FTIR systems.

 The company has recorded several international patents. in various applications such as: IOL (Intra-ocular Lenses), Fundus cameras, hair coloring diagnostics, guiding systems, portable scanners and aesthetic laser treatment.